gleechi/gleechi.github.io/pages/unity/VirtualGrasp_UnityAPI.md

 ### VG_Gestures

 VG_Gestures exemplifies how you could let a hand make a specific gesture (such as pointing).
 The MonoBehavior provides a tutorial on the VG API functions for gesture animation.

-### VG_GrabAndThrow

-VG_GrabAndThrow exemplifies how you can effect the object's properties after grabbing and releasing an object in order to let it follow the hand.
-The MonoBehavior provides a tutorial on the VG API functions for using some of the VG_Controller event functions, such as OnObjectGrasped and OnObjectReleased.